 Stark, white, clean, ordered – exactly how I like things to be!

-In the shop window was an interesting hologram-type device which displayed a video of a person on a thin translucent display.
+In the shop window was an interesting hologram-type device that displayed a video of a person on a thin translucent display.
 It was a bit hard to photograph but I think you can get the idea.
 Interesting tech.

 The rest of Harajuku is a bit boring unless you’re a shopping-obsessed 20-year-old girl but if you’re lucky you might just come across a few gems.